darioflute/gastronomic/desserts/MarmorKuchen.md

 # Marmor Kuchen

-This cake is German, although my mother was used to do it in Trieste.
+This cake is German, but my mother was used to do it in Trieste.

 ## Ingredients